 Students may work part-time, typically five to twenty hours per week.
-The money may be used for personal expenses.
+The money may be used for personal expenses and will not be applied directly toward the student's tuition billing account.
 If the student wishes to have the funds applied to his or her student account, arrangements must be made with the Benedictine College Business Office.
-The

-Financial Aid Office coordinates the job placement.
+The Financial Aid Office coordinates the job placement.
 Eligibility is based on need.
 The FAFSA is the only application needed to apply for this aid.